-You can build good credit even if you
+You can build good credit even if you don't have a credit

-don't have a credit history.
+history.
 First, establish a budget to understand how much you earn and how much you owe.
 A budget will help you make sure you pay your bills on time, which will help establish your credit history.
-Next you can focus on building good credit through credit cards and diversified credit, such as a small personal loan or student or auto loan.
+Next you can focus on building good credit through credit cards and diversified credit, such as a small personal loan, a student loan, or an auto loan.